mszoernyi/poker-croupier/README.md

 There are not many rules, but please keep them in mind.
 All rules of no limit texas hold'em apply.

 One of the most important rules is that there is no explicit prize for the winner (the other teams however are free to invite them for a beer after the event).
-Poker retreats - although they have a competitive feel to them - are not competitions.
+Lean poker - although it has a competitive feel to it - is not a competition.
 The emphasis should be on practice.

 Another important rule is fair play: no one should try to exploit weaknesses of the framework, or deliberately inject back doors into its source code.
 Also - with some notable exceptions listed bellow - no team should use any pre-written code.